Romana Didulo: Conspiracy theorism

-Didulo's caravan is funded by donations from her followers, some making large monthly donations even while facing foreclosure.
-The number of people who were subscribing to Didulo's Telegram account varies, but is most commonly estimated at 60,000 or 70,000.
+Donations from her followers fund Didulo's caravan, some making large monthly donations even while facing foreclosure.
+The number of people who were subscribing to Didulo's Telegram account varies, but was most commonly estimated at 60,000 or 70,000 in 2022.
 She regularly solicits donations through social media.
-In August 2022, these fundraising efforts included a video message that was presented as an endorsement and fundraising pitch from Roger Stone.
+In August 2022, these fundraising efforts included a video message presented as an endorsement and fundraising pitch from Roger Stone.
 Stone's lawyer intervened to deny his client had anything to do with Didulo, Stone himself warning his Telegram followers the campaign was "a scam".